crustacea text index | photo index

 Double skinned: The exoskeleton is produced by the tissue layer under it.
 In preparation for a moult, the tissue layer separates from the exoskeleton and starts to produce a new exoskeleton.
 The old exoskeleton is also partially broken down from the inside and minerals from the old exoskeleton such as calcium are recovered and used to build the new one.
 Thus, close to moulting, the crab is encased in a double exoskeleton!

-Bursting out: When the new exoskeleton is ready, the crab swallows water to expand its tissues and the old exoskeleton splits along predetermined lines, usually near the abdomen.
-The crab then carefully pulls out of the split.
-It emerges in its new exoskeleton which is still soft and wrinkly.
+When it emerges, its new exoskeleton is soft and wrinkly.
 The crab continues to swallow a lot of water to stretch the new exoskeleton.
 When the new exoskeleton hardens in a few hours, there is space in the new exoskeleton for the crab to grow.
 Moulting thus makes the crab 'watery' and less valuable as food.
 The 'soft-shell crabs' that we eat are crabs that have just moulted!
 Since crabs are vulnerable during moulting, they usually find a safe place to hide during this time.

 A freshly moulted crab (top right)